AdobeDocs/stock-api-docs/src/pages/getting-started/02-register-app.md

 > *To Search, perchance to License; aye, there's the rub. -- Shakespeare, sort of*

-To (badly) paraphrase *Hamlet*, Adobe Stock currently offers APIs that can search, and then license (and get license info about), assets.
+Adobe Stock currently offers APIs that can search, and then license (and get license info about), assets.
 The choice of APIs used by your application dictates what level of authentication you will need.

 Any request where the end user must be authenticated using their credentials or that of their organization, will need an **Authorization** header containing a "Bearer" token.
 All Licensing and License History API requests require this type of authentication, whereas in Search API requests, this is optional.
 Read through the cases below to determine whether you require authorized requests.